xiaozhiliaoo/etcd-raft/README.md

 # Raft library

+**This project only for learning etcd raft implement. copy from https://github.com/etcd-io/etcd/tree/main/raft.**

 Raft is a protocol with which a cluster of nodes can maintain a replicated state machine.
 The state machine is kept in sync through the use of a replicated log.
 For more details on Raft, see "In Search of an Understandable Consensus Algorithm"